jk-jeon/jk-jeon.github.io/_posts/2022-02-16-jeaiii-algorithm.md

   n = \left\lfloor\frac{10^{k}y}{2^{D}}\right\rfloor
 $$

-is pretty useful.
+is pretty useful for our purpose.
 The next question is how to find such $y$.
 Note that the above equality is equivalent to the inequality

 $$
   n \leq \frac{10^{k}y}{2^{D}} < n+1,